ruslanmv/Finetune-DeepSeek-R1-for-Reasoning/README.md

   * **Setting up your environment:** Installing the necessary libraries, including Unsloth.
   * **Preparing your data:**  Understanding and loading a dataset suitable for reasoning fine-tuning.
-  * **Fine-tuning DeepSeek-R1:**  Using Unsloth to efficiently train your model with GRPO (Guided Reward Policy Optimization).
+  * **Fine-tuning Granite 3.1 Model:**  Using Unsloth to efficiently train your model with GRPO (Guided Reward Policy Optimization).
   * **Inference with your finetuned model:**  Running your custom model to see the improvements.
   * **Saving and sharing your model:**  Options for saving your finetuned model in various formats like LoRA, merged weights, and GGUF for llama.cpp compatibility.